Corvallis Campus

 Computer Access Students may use drop in computers located in the open study areas for coursework.
 Wireless Internet access is provided throughout the facility.

-Academic Skills Coaching Academic coaching helps students overcome barriers to their success, working with students to identify goals and develop an academic plan to promote their success, including improving specific academic or communication skills.
+Academic Success Coaching Academic coaches help students overcome barriers to their success, work with students to identify goals and develop an academic plan to promote their success, including improving specific academic or communication skills.
 Appointments are available both in-person and remotely.

 Tutoring Students are eligible for free tutoring appointments in many credit and GED courses, both in-person and online.
 Students may schedule tutoring sessions online 24 hours in advance through MyLB SSO.
 If interested in same day tutoring appointments, or within 24 hours, students may visit the Information Desk at the Albany Campus Learning Center, or email learningcenterinfo@linnbenton.edu.
 In addition, the Tutoring Program offers Group and Drop-in Tutoring when there is sufficient interest.
 For more information, please visit the Tutoring Center webpage: https://www.linnbenton.edu/current-students/learning-center/tutoring/index.php.